 We bolded the top two because these are the biggest factors in your credit score.
 Lenders want to see that you have a track record of paying your bills on time.
 Credit utilization tells them how well you manage your money.
 Do you max out your credit cards as soon as you open them?
 Or do you keep your balances low and leave most of your credit lines available?

 Lenders look at your credit score and credit history to get a sense of the type of borrower you are.
 They want to know that if they approve you for a mortgage, you’re highly likely to make your monthly mortgage payment.

 Keep in mind: Your mortgage credit score may be different from the score you see through a free app.
 Those apps can give you a ballpark score, but lenders use strict criteria to approve home loan applications.
 Your “mortgage credit score” may be lower than what you see from a free service.

 Rather than make assumptions about what you’ll qualify for, it’s best to get preapproved with a lender who will pull your score and provide an accurate estimate of how much you can borrow.

 Don’t forget about your debt-to-income ratio

 Your debt-to-income ratio (DTI) is another big mortgage criteria.
 DTI refers to your total monthly debts vs. your gross monthly income.
-Typically, you’ll need a DTI of 45% or less to qualify for a conventional conforming loan — the most common type of conventional loan for buying a home.
+Your lender will run your loan through Automated Underwriting to determine the DTI requirement for your conventional conforming loan — the most common type of conventional loan for buying a home.

 Conforming loans are overseen by the government-sponsored entities Fannie Mae and Freddie Mac.
 These agencies set guidelines lenders must follow when approving conforming loan applications.